patrickcollins12/esphome-fan-controller/README.md

 <img src="images/details.jpg" width=400>

-This Lovelace YAML exposes various sensors and switches from the ESP32.
+This dashboard YAML exposes various sensors and switches from the ESP32.

 ```yaml
 type: entities